-Some meals call for pulling out the recipe books, compiling a long grocery lists of exotic ingredients, and preparing a complex dish that knocks everyone’s socks off.
-And then there are those days when your kids come barging in after school needing a snack ASAP, dinner needs to be on the table in an hour, and there is no time to spare at the grocery store.
+Some meals call for pulling out the recipe books, compiling a long grocery list of exotic ingredients, and preparing a complex dish that knocks everyone’s socks off.
+And then there are those days when your kids are home from school and need a steady supply of snacks and small meals, and there's just no time to spare at the grocery store.
 The good news is that if you keep a few staples in the pantry or fridge, you can make some easy, quick, and healthy recipes that your whole family will love—and they each only have two ingredients.
 Yes, you read that right.
 Two-ingredient recipes are a lifesaver on those busy days and are budget-friendly to boot, so stock up and rest assured, knowing you’re prepared for any meal or snack situation.

 This applesauce is slightly less sweet than what you might be used to with no added sugar, but the cinnamon adds so much flavor that your kids won’t even notice.
-They key is to use good quality, naturally sweet apples since they are the star of the show.
-My favorite are the organic Gala apples sold at Walmart.
+The key is to use good quality, naturally sweet apples since they are the star of the show.
 Simply peel, core, and chop 4 apples and combine them in a saucepan with ½ teaspoon of cinnamon and ½ cup of water (or more if you like a thinner applesauce).
-Cook over medium heat for 20-30 minutes or until the apples are soft, then mash with a potato masher or fork.
-To skip the mashing step, throw everything into a slow cooker and cook on the high setting for 4 hours to let the apples fall apart.
+Cook over medium heat for 20 to 30 minutes or until the apples are soft, then mash with a potato masher or fork.
+To skip the mashing step, throw everything into a slow cooker and cook on the high setting for four hours to let the apples fall apart.